vanja-ivancevic/TighterMenubar/README.md

 - Submit pull requests for improvements
 - Share feedback on spacing calculations and visual accuracy

+## Other useful apps

+Please check out my other App: MiniWhisper, if you have the time.
+It's currently in open beta, with all Pro-Features enabled for the duration of the beta.
+I'd be really grateful for any feedback :). https://www.miniwhisper.app

 ## MIT License

 Copyright 2025 - Vanja Ivancevic